2024 Solar Incentives Guide for Livingston, NJ - Tax Credits & Rebates

 When you think about solar incentives, you probably think of federal incentives first.
 One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
 This is a tax credit for a certain percentage of the cost of your solar system.

 The ITC applies towards solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum claim amount.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Livingston solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Livingston solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Rebates, tax credits and more can be provided at multiple levels.
-Along with federal solar incentives, there are often state and local ones, too.
-Some incentives are ongoing, while others are only available for a limited time.
-Solar incentives may be offered by your county or municipality, or by the New Jersey government.
+Some solar incentives are often also offered at the local or state level.
+As with federal incentives, these could include tax credits, rebates and more.
+Some incentives are ongoing, while others are available for a limited time.
+These incentives might be offered by your county or municipality, or by the New Jersey government.

 Next Steps for Installing Solar in Livingston